ellak-monades-aristeias/OpenDeskLab/docs/include/specifications.rst

 - Sink cabinet
 - Hazardous materials cabinet
 - Cable routing
-- Top mount lighting
-- Top mount ventilation
+- Lighting and ventilation
 - Desk back
+- Desk sides
 - Worktop

 These can be combined in any desirable way to formulate a -- three, four or five module wide -- self-contained laboratory desk.